KDE/documentation-develop-kde-org/source/layout/metrics.rst

 relatedness.
 Objects with smaller distances are mentally associated according to the Gestalt theory. *Whitespace* is an important element of design which enables the objects in it to exist at all.
-The balance between content and white spaces is key to *grouping*.
+The balance between content and whitespace is key to *grouping*.

-Please read :doc:`units` for more information which and how different units as px, dpi independent pixels, units.smallSpacing, units.largeSpacing are used.
+Please read :doc:`units` for more information which and how different units such as px, dpi independent pixels, smallSpacing and largeSpacing are used.

 Guidelines
 ----------